 From introducing the workplace ecosystem, and employee experience strategies, to the trends of the future smart workplace, we believe in creating a Sustainable Workplace that is adaptable, flexible and has the ability to evolve itself, organically grow, shift, and change.

 We published a blog on the rise of paperless offices and how it contributes to a sustainable workplace.
 It provides a better experience, and a data secure environment and makes processes more efficient.
-However, moving toward a sustainable workplace is far more than just using less paper, In today's blog, we will discuss:
+However, moving toward a sustainable workplace is far more than just using less paper.

 Sustainability: Environment & People

-The COVID-19 pandemic took people out of offices and encouraged leaders to "re-evaluate office spaces and business practices, and set a path to a more sustainable future (Source: WWF)".
-In a human-centric workplace, not only have leaders had to consider the physical impact their businesses are having on the environment but also have had to consider their public reputation and the ways in which their employees feel about working for an organisation that is dedicated to corporate social responsibility efforts.
+In 2020, the pandemic took people out of offices and encouraged leaders to “re-evaluate office spaces and business practices, and set a path to a more sustainable future (Source: WWF)”.
+In a human-centric workplace, not only have leaders had to consider the physical impact their businesses are having on the environment but also had to consider their public reputation and the ways in which their employees feel about working for an organisation that is dedicated to corporate social responsibility efforts.

 Workplace Sustainability is a balance of the planet, people, and profit to produce success and viability in the long term.
 In a sustainable workplace, employees are happier and more motivated in a sustainable workplace which leads to better productivity and engagement.

-1. Corporate Social Responsibility: Prioritise involvement in causes your people care about
+1. Corporate Social Responsibility: Prioritise involvement in causes your people to care about

 2. Workplace and personal wellbeing